influxdata/influxdb-client-js/influxdb-client-apis.getorgsrequest.orgid.md

 ## GetOrgsRequest.orgID property

-Filter organizations to a specific organization ID.
+An organization ID.
+Only returns the organization with this ID.

 <b>Signature:</b>